Walter Curran Mendenhall: USGS career

-A year after Mendenhall became Director, the Federal budget was sharply cut as the effects of the depression began to be felt.
-The appropriations were not restored to earlier levels until the late 1930s, shortly before the outbreak of World War II, but the Survey subsisted, even grew, on funds transferred from agencies formed to combat the depression by the Franklin D. Roosevelt administration.
-The Tennessee Valley Authority, established in May 1933, turned to the Survey to meet its need for maps of the entire valley and for a much expanded program of stream gaging throughout the basin.
+A year after Mendenhall became director, the United States Government cut its budget sharply as the United States began to feel the effects of the Great Depression.
+The appropriations were not restored to earlier levels until the late 1930s, shortly before the outbreak of World War II, but the Survey subsisted, even grew, on funds transferred from agencies the Franklin D. Roosevelt administration formed to combat the Great Depression.
+The Tennessee Valley Authority, established in May 1933, turned to the Survey to meet its need for maps of the entire Tennessee Valley and for a much-expanded program of stream gauging throughout the basin.

-In 1943, as the Federal Government began planning for the postwar era, Director Mendenhall, who had served 2 years beyond then mandatory retirement age by Presidential exemption, was succeeded by William Embry Wrather.
-Mendenhall died in Chevy Chase, Maryland, 1957.
+In 1943, as the U.S. Government began planning for the post-World War II era, Director Mendenhall, who had served two years beyond the mandatory retirement age by presidential exemption, was succeeded by William Embry Wrather.